pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - Do not empty data in downstream tables when executing `TRUNCATE TABLE` in upstream
 - Do not drop merged tables in downstream when executing `DROP TABLE` in upstream sharded tables

-TiDB-DM allows you to filter by binlog event types.
+TiDB DM allows you to filter by binlog event types.
 For the `TRUNCATE TABLE` and `DROP TABLE` filter scenarios mentioned above, configure the rule as below:

 ```
 name-of-filter-rule: